yuval/yuvalmerhav.com/content/posts/2024-10-20-prompting.md

 Code: N/A

 Similar to self-refine, this work uses the LLM to reflect on its own previously generated outputs.
-But instead of having LLMs check their work repeatedly, teach them principles from their mistakes upfront (no need to generate multiple samples at test time).
-The results?
-Modest gains, but the approach reveals interesting insights about how LLMs learn.
+But instead of having LLMs check their work repeatedly, they learn good principles from their mistakes upfront (no need to generate multiple samples at test time).
+Their experiments showed only modest gains, yet I found the approach interesting nonetheless.

 The high-level LEAP (Learning Principles) approach goes like this: